StarPlayrX/Swift4me/README.md

 InsertX.js is open source and is currently only available through this repo.

-It is designed to be a standable framework with it's own CSS, HTML and JS.
+It is designed to be a standalone framework with it's own CSS, HTML and JS.
 The JS is prorgammed in ES6.

 Initially InsertX was going to use Bootstrap but I was not impressed that BS4.5 still has dependencies to jQuery.
 I also feel that BS is grown way beyond a simple CSS and HMTL framework.
 So, InsertX decided to go solo offering it own flavor of UI minimalism.